mjaymeyer/aeris-aair-home-assistant/README.md

 If you don't want to flash a new .bin you can't see the source code of then you can build from source here.
-This part of the guide assumes you have ate least run through the driver install, backup, updating bootloader, and updating the particle software sections.
+This part of the guide assumes you have at least run through the driver install, backup, updating bootloader, and updating the particle software sections.

 1. In the root of your hard drive create a folder 'aeris_project'